Coronavirus digest: US infections top 5 million | DW | 09.08.2020

 Here is the latest coronavirus news from around the globe:

-"This is the money they need, this is the money they want, this gives them an incentive to go back to work," Trump said, signing an executive order that will provide an extra $400 per week in unemployment payments.
+"This is the money they need, this is the money they want, this gives them an incentive to go back to work," Trump said, signing an executive order that will provide an extra $400 per week in unemployment payments on Saturday

 The new number is lower than the $600 per week that was passed during the initial stage of the pandemic.